Illumina/manta/src/markdown/mantaUserGuide.md

 configured with the `--exome` flag to set filtration levels more appropriate for this case.
-* RNA-Seq analysis can be configured with the `--rna` flag to also adjust filtration levels and take some steps to prevent introns from being called as deletions.
+* RNA-Seq analysis can be configured with the `--rna` flag to also adjust filtration levels and take other RNA-specific filtration and intron handling steps.

 ### Detected variant classes

 Manta is able to detect all variation classes which can be explained as novel DNA adjacencies in the genome.
-Simple insertion/deletion events can be detected down to a configurable minimum size cutoff (defaulting to 51).
+Simple insertion/deletion events can be detected down to a configurable minimum size cutoff (defaulting to 10).
 All DNA adjacencies are classified into the following categories based on the breakend
 pattern:

 * Deletions
 * Insertions
+** Fully-assembled insertions
+** Partially-assembled 'inferred' insertions
 * Inversions
 * Tandem Duplications
 * Interchromosomal Translocations